Zibilyonik/todo-list/README.md

 # Todo List
 A project based on JS that allows users to keep track of their tasks.
+The tasks can be edited and reordered to the user's desire.

-## Project Decription
+## Project Description
 This JS project allows users to keep their days organised by allowing them to add, mark, order and edit tasks as they wish.